flisnes/tview_testing/README.md

 # Tview Demo

-This is a simple Golang familiarize myself with the use of the [Tview](https://github.com/rivo/tview) module to create a terminal-based user interface (UI).
+This is a simple Golang project to familiarize myself with the use of the [Tview](https://github.com/rivo/tview) module to create a terminal-based user interface (UI).

 ## Prerequisites